Best Waterproof Subfloor Material: 6 Options

 Waterproof Subfloor Material

-Wood planks were a great subflooring option in the mid of twentieth century.
-But over time new options were introduced and they take their place.
+Wood planks were a great subflooring option in the mid-twentieth century.
+But over time new options were introduced and they took their place.

 And in present wood planks are replaced by plywood subflooring material and sheet subflooring materials like cork.